danlliu/thisisallmadeup/README.md

    but ok?` will jump to the corresponding `elsewise` if the reality value of 0
    (fake). if we run a `seems fake but ok?` instruction and we run into its corresponding `elsewise`, we jump to the
-    next `progress!!` instruction. the corresponding `elsewise` makes sure that nested `seems fake but ok ?` statements will work. for example,
+    next `progress!!` instruction. the corresponding `elsewise` makes sure that nested `seems fake but ok?` statements will work. for example,

     what wait why where when how
     seems fake but ok?
 (1)